diamondalexander/lis-portfolio/src/about.md

 ---
 layout: 'base-about.njk'
 title: 'About'
-description: Whether I’m wrangling content in LibGuides, crafting metadata application profiles, or designing digital exhibits, I love using technology to improve access & discovery for all users
+description: Whether I’m designing digital exhibits, configuring chatbots, or migrating metadata, I love using technology to improve access & discovery for all users
 ---

 {% include 'parts/default-page-header.njk' %}

 ## Work Experience

-Prior to pursuing an MLIS, I worked for several years as a Web and Product Designer for various nonprofits, technology startups, and corporations where I led web design, digital strategy, user experience design, and interface accessibility activities.
+As a Librarian-in-Residence at the Library of Congress, I lead and collaborate on projects that help elevate the user experience for the millions of visitors and researchers that interact with the Library each year.
+Prior to pursuing an MLIS, I worked for several years as a Web and Product Designer for various nonprofits, technology startups, and corporations where I led web design, digital strategy, user experience design, and accessibility efforts.
 Some of my previous employers & contracts include KPMG, Results for America, District of Columbia Public Schools, CityBridge Education, Penguin Random House, and The Land Trust Alliance.

 ## Professional Goals & Interests